Try Semrush

 Don’t Use The Same Anchor Text For Two Different Pages

-This confuses the heck out of Google.
+This can confuse the heck out of Google.

 For example, let’s say you have two pages on your site.